This page was put up on the unlikely chance that someone reading it might know something about Priscilla Silkwood, who

 Two officially designated sites on the Trail of Tears include Camp Ground Cumberland Presbyterian Church Cemetery and the

-Joe and Ethel Crabb-Abbott farm in eastern Johnson County.
-At the cemetery, Cherokee camped at the traditional
+Joe and Ethel Crabb-Abbott farm in western Pope County.
+At the Camp Ground cemetery, Cherokee

-camping ground there before the church was ever established.
-At the Crabb-Abbott Farm, Cherokee were able to ford
+camped at the traditional camping ground there before the church was ever established.
+At the Crabb-Abbott Farm, Cherokee

-the creek there on their journey west.
-The farm is private land, and you may call Joe Crabb to gain permission to see
+were able to ford the creek on their journey west.
+The farm is private land, and you may call Joe Crabb to gain

-the Trail.
+permission to see the Trail.

 Directions to Crabb-Abbott Farm on Hound Ridge Road: To get here from the Vienna area,